 Scott Barlow (3-3), who took over in the 10th as the fifth Royals pitcher, struck out two and walked one.
 Ryan Burr (2-1) pitched the final inning for Chicago.

-Kansas City opened the 10th inning when Hanser Alberto’s sacrifice bunt that sent Andrew Benintendi to third.
+Kansas City opened the 10th when Hanser Alberto’s sacrifice bunt sent Andrew Benintendi to third.
 Dozier reached on a fielder’s choice and moved to second after shortstop Tim Anderson threw home to get out Benintendi.
 Taylor then singled to center for his fourth career game-ending RBI.